Learning to Discover Iterative Spectral Algorithms: Extended Discussion of Numerical Experiments on Real-World Eigenproblems and Linear Systems

-For eigenproblems (Table~\ref{tab:realistic_matrix_results_b}), we report the number of iterations required by \texttt{eigs} to reach a relative eigenvalue error of $10^{-10}$ (on the spectrally transformed operator) for the $k$-th (taking $k=10, 20$) largest eigenvalue (of the shifted operator which correspond to smallest eigenvalues of the original one).
-The learned preconditioners consistently reduce iteration counts compared to unpreconditioned runs, demonstrating their effectiveness in accelerating Krylov--Schur iterations under tight memory and communication budgets.
+For the eigenproblems defined by the matrices in Table~\ref{tab:test_matrix_details_b}, Table~\ref{tab:realistic_matrix_results_b} reports the number of \texttt{eigs} iterations required to attain a relative eigenvalue error of $10^{-10}$ on the spectrally transformed operator $\mathbf{I} - \mathbf{X}/1.1c$, where $c \approx \lambda_{\mathrm{max}}(\mathbf{X})$.
+We report this count for the $k$-th largest eigenvalue of the shifted operator, with $k=10$ and $k=20$; these eigenvalues correspond to the $k$-th smallest eigenvalues of the original operator.
+The learned preconditioners consistently reduce the iteration counts relative to the power-preconditioner baseline $P(\mathbf{X})=\mathbf{X}^d$, demonstrating their effectiveness in accelerating Krylov–Schur iterations under tight memory and communication budgets.

-\paragraph{Convergence of Eigenvalue Approximations.} In addition to the results in Section~\ref{sec:eigval_problems}, we present complementary experiments on convergence of preconditioned Krylov--Schur with varying numbers of requested eigenvalues $k$ and corresponding subspace dimensions $l$.
+In addition to the results in Section~\ref{sec:eigval_problems}, we present complementary experiments on convergence of preconditioned Krylov--Schur with varying numbers of requested eigenvalues $k$ and corresponding subspace dimensions $l$.
 Figure~\ref{fig:eigs_convergence_complementary} shows results for the \texttt{SiO2} and \texttt{thermal2} matrices with targets $k = 10$ and $k = 20$.

 In both cases, the preconditioners obtained with \framework engine require substantially fewer Krylov--Schur iterations to reach target errors, indicating that the learned preconditioning method adapts and remains effective for different choices of $k$ and $l$.